HSPBA: The Profile-Based Classification System

 In April 2022, Grade I/Staff level jobs started moving towards the new P1 salary structures.
 This was called the "P1 Phase-In" and resulted in significant wage increases for thousands of members.
 The "P1 Phase-In" ended on April 1, 2024; this is why Grade I/Staff level jobs are paid at the previous Grade 2/Sole Charge salary structures.
 Affected members saw their wage increase by at least 3.8% on top of the general wage increases of the 2022-2025 HSPBA collective agreement.

-In September 2023, regular full- and part-time HSPBA members got their first look at how the employer had decided to match their jobs under the new profile-based classifications system.
-Members received their profile matches from the employer, and then used HSA’s online tool to review their match — this is what is referred to as the Classification Review.
+In September 2023, regular full- and part-time HSPBA members got their first look at how the employer had decided to match their jobs under the new profile-based classification system.
+Members received their profile matches from the employer, and then used HSA’s online tool to review their match — this is what was referred to as the Classification Review and/or the classification objection process.
+This wasn't the final decision; members may grieve now if they can show that the employer has matched their job to the wrong classification profile.

 Frequently Asked Questions